jobro247/AirClap/README.md

 No copying and Redistributing of this program!

-# Future Updates!

-1. You will be able to hack wifi soon with this program and not just kick people off

-2. Support added for wlan1mon, 0mon and 1mon

-3. The program will become More sophisticated

-4. A logo will be added and better automation for the program like numbers to choose!

 # SIMPLE CODE

-Obviously this is a very simple script with only around 50 - 100 lines of code
+Obviously this is a very simple script with only a small amount of code!

-# THIS WILL BE DISCONTINUED VERY SOON
+# DISCONTINUED

-I am going to this a few bugs and patch a few things and then this project will be done!
+As of 11/24/2018 This program has been discontinued!